alloystorm/dvvr/dancexr/content_android_quest.md

 * Install DanceXR on the device
 * Connect your device to your PC.
 Select "File Transfer" from the popup dialog or from system settings.
 * Now open File Explorer and you should be able to see your device.
-* Navigate to /Android/data/com.vrstormlab.dancexr/files/.
+* Navigate to /DanceXR/ or /Android/data/com.vrstormlab.dancexr/files/ if you are on older versions or choose to use internal storage.
 If you don't see that folder, make sure DanceXR is installed, and if you still cannot find it after install, let us know and we'll try our best to figure that out.
 * Copy your entire content folder into that directory.
 So your content folder structure will be like ![example folder](/images/content_folder_android.png)

 Then you should be able to see your content next time you run DanceXR on the device

-## If you don't have access to a PC (Android version only)
+## Using System Files app

+With the new external storage permission, you can use the system Files app to transfer and manage content in your library.

+Locate the DanceXR content folder under the root of your storage, then you can all the subfolders for different types of content and move files into and between them.

+## Content Manager App (Android Only)

 The Android version comes with a Content Manager app that can help you organize your content on the device.
 You should be able to see it from your apps drawer or desktop after installing DanceXR.
 It has the same icon as DanceXR player but is titled "Content Manager".
 Content Manager app supports only zip, png and jpg format.